Websites · May 23, 2026 · 4 min read

 Takeaways

-- A one-page website is a fast, effective way to establish an online presence.
+- A one-page website is a fast, effective way to establish an online presence for your business.

-- Focus on clear, concise content: what you do, why you're good, and how to contact you.
+- Focus on clear, concise content: what you do, why you're unique, and how people can reach you.

-- Always include a clear call to action and essential contact information.
+- Always include a clear "Call to Action" and all your essential contact information.

 Get more like this